Legal & Legislative Initiatives

 Bills Pre-Empting Local Protections

-These bills prevent cities and other local government entities from passing nondiscrimination protections that are more expansive than the protections offered at the state level, including protections for LGBTQ people.
+Certain bills are designed to prevent cities and other local government entities from enacting nondiscrimination protections that are more comprehensive than those at the state level.
+This includes protections for LGBTQ people.

 Transgender Violence

-Transgender and gender-expansive people face a disproportionately high risk of physical and sexual violence in our society, much of which is motivated by hate or fear, and stems from a lack of understanding and acceptance.
-This violence can be perpetrated by loved ones, family and friends, or strangers, and can occur in the home, school, workplace or on the street.
+Transgender and gender-expansive individuals face a disproportionately high risk of physical and sexual violence.
+Motivated by hate or fear, this violence often stems from a lack of understanding and acceptance.
+It can be perpetrated by loved ones, family and friends, or strangers and can occur in various settings, including the home, school, workplace, or on the street.

 Workplace Discrimination